-Activity Evidence that supports this approach Challenge number(s) addressed Tutoring through teacher appointed for tutoring rather than NTP.
-EEF - Tiered approach to Pupil Premium Spending.
-The EEF Guide to the Pupil Premium.
-2, 3 and 4 EEF - Covid 19 Support Guide for Schools In 2021-2022, 100% of disadvantaged children who accessed support through NTP made progress and achieved the specific targets set for them evidenced through pre and post tests, achievement of learning objectives and increase in test scores and tutor feedback.
+Tutoring through dedicated cover supervisor.
+EEF - Tiered approach to Pupil Premium Spending.The EEF Guide to the Pupil Premium.
+2, 3 and 4 EEF - Covid 19 Support Guide for Schools In 2022-2023, 100% of disadvantaged children who accessed support through tutoring made progress and achieved the specific targets set for them evidenced through pre and post tests, achievement of learning objectives and increase in test scores and tutor feedback.
 It also had a significant impact on their mental health and they experienced success so were enthused for learning.
 Small group interventions by teacher or TA.
-In 2021-2022, all children who accessed small group interventions met their target due to very specific targets which linked to work within the classroom.
-Teachers reported positive feedback regarding children's behaviour for learning as they had had pre 2, 3 and 4 teaching that allowed children to access lessons more easily.
-EEF - Tiered approach to Pupil Premium Spending.
+In 2022-2023, all children who accessed small group interventions met their target due to very specific targets which linked to work within the classroom.
+Teachers reported positive feedback regarding children's behaviour for learning as they had had pre teaching that allowed children to access lessons more easily.
+2, 3 and 4 EEF - Tiered approach to Pupil Premium Spending.
 EEF guide to pupil premium - Aspire Educational Trust Targets set for disadvantaged children and reviewed termly.
-In 2021-2022, 100% of disadvantaged children who accessed support through NTP made progress and achieved the specific targets set for them.
+In 2022-2023, 100% of disadvantaged children who accessed support through tutoring made progress and achieved the specific targets set for them.
 2 EEF guide to pupil premium - Dixons King s Academy